baasbox/docs/source/index.md

 **Group**: [baasbox.data.write](#list-groups)

-To create a link you must provide the two documents you want to connect and the link name.
+To create a link you must provide the two objects (documents, files, users) you want to connect and the link label (or name).
 Since links have a direction, the first document will be the source node of the link and the second one will be the destination node.

 Parameter | Description